-In the Matter of an application for Parole by J M B
+In the matter of an application for parole by J J C

 Reasons for Decision

-The Corrections Act 1997, s72, establishes a statutory criteria for determining suitability for parole.
+Section 72(4) of the Corrections Act 1997 (the Act) establishes the statutory criteria for determining suitability for parole as follows:

 - If the prisoner is a sex offender prisoner, any notice or assessment given to the Board pursuant to section 31(6) or (7) concerning the prisoner's participation or non-participation in appropriate treatment; and